brianrahadi/quartz/content/_index.md

 i'm interested in learning all aspects of the software development life cycle. from designing beautiful and usable interfaces, using different programming paradigms, to learning about distributed systems.

-outside software, i enjoy bulgarian split-squatting, reading growth/ slice-of-life books, and doing any activities with humans (badminton, dance, board games, and karaoke).
+outside software, i enjoy bulgarian split-squatting, reading growth/ slice-of-life books, and doing any activities with peeps (badminton, dance, board games, and karaoke).

 some of my writings: